jboehmig/forms-library/series-seed/restated-certificate-of-incorporation.md

 As used in this Restated Certificate (the "_Restated Certificate_"), the following terms have the meanings set forth below:

-"_Board Composition_" means that for so long as at least 25% of the initially issued shares of Preferred Stock remain outstanding, the holders of record of the shares of Series Seed Preferred Stock exclusively and as a separate class, are entitled to elect [Preferred Directors] director(s) of the Corporation (the "_Series Seed Director(s)_"), the holders of record of the shares of Common Stock, exclusively and as a separate class, shall be entitled to elect [Common Directors] director(s) of the Corporation, and any additional directors will elected by the affirmative vote of a majority of the Preferred Stock and Common Stock, voting together as a single class on an as-converted basis.
+"_Board Composition_" means that for so long as at least 25% of the initially issued shares of Preferred Stock remain outstanding, the holders of record of the shares of Series Seed Preferred Stock exclusively and as a separate class, are entitled to elect [Number of Seed Board Members] director(s) of the Corporation (the "_Series Seed Director(s)_"), the holders of record of the shares of Common Stock, exclusively and as a separate class, shall be entitled to elect [Number of Common Board Members] director(s) of the Corporation, and any additional directors will elected by the affirmative vote of a majority of the Preferred Stock and Common Stock, voting together as a single class on an as-converted basis.
 For administrative convenience, the initial Series Seed Director may also be appointed by the Board in connection with the approval of the initial issuance of Series Seed Preferred Stock without a separate action by the holders of a majority of Series Seed Preferred Stock.

-"_Original Issue Price_" means $[Price] per share for the Series Seed Preferred Stock.
+"_Original Issue Price_" means $[Price per Share] per share for the Series Seed Preferred Stock.

 "_Requisite Holders_" means the holders of at least a majority of the outstanding shares of Preferred Stock (voting as a single class on an as-converted basis).